 Step 4: Find a content management system

-Simply speaking, a content management system is a platform used to manage your website.
+Simply speaking, a content management system (CMS) is a platform used to manage your website.
 Not only is it responsible for populating your website with written and visual content, but its user interface also makes it possible to track, analyze, and administrate your website in an efficient way.
-Without a content management platform, your website would just be a chunk of code, or worse, a blank screen.
+Without a CMS, your website would just be a chunk of code, or worse, a blank screen.

-There are a number of content management platforms out there, the most popular being WordPress.
+There are a number of CMSs out there, the most popular being WordPress (opens in new tab).
 WordPress is an open source content management system with a robust collection of plugins that can be used to design, publish, and maintain websites and blogs at any scale.
-A few other examples of successful content management systems include Joomla and Drupal.
+A few other examples of successful CMSs include Joomla (opens in new tab) and Drupal (opens in new tab).

-Depending on your level of technical know-how, you may not want to opt for a content management system at all, instead choosing to go with a website builder like Squarespace, Wix, or Shopify.
-Website builders aren’t free or open source, but they offer an easier alternative to the advanced environment preferred by content management platforms.
+Depending on your level of technical know-how, you may not want to opt for a CMS at all, instead choosing to go with a website builder like Squarespace (opens in new tab), Wix (opens in new tab), or Shopify (opens in new tab).
+Website builders aren’t free or open source, but they offer an easier alternative to the advanced environment preferred by CMSs.

 Step 5: Customize your website